bnb-chain/bnb-chain.github.io/docs/validator/node-maintenance.md

 3. Start the node once it is done.

 The maintainers should always have a few backup nodes in case one of the nodes is getting pruned.
-The hardware is also important, **make sure the SSD meets: 2 TB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms**.
+The hardware is also important, **make sure the SSD meets: 3 TB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 500 MB/S throughput, read latency <1ms (if node is started with snap sync, it will need NVMe SSD)**.

 #### Prune Ancient Data in Real Time